 Written by Rhiannon Stone, Registered Dietitian

-Appetite and hunger are words that are often thrown around in the social media world as things we ‘must’ control in order to lead a balanced lifestyle.
-We are force fed with tips and tricks to curb our hunger and control our appetite.
+Appetite and hunger are words that are often thrown around in the social media world as things we ‘must control' in order to lead a healthy lifestyle.
+We are force fed tips and tricks to curb our hunger and control our appetite.
 But what about those people who struggle with appetite and hunger?
 And struggle to gain weight?

 Appetite is defined as a natural desire to satisfy a bodily need, especially for food.
 Physical hunger is defined as the body’s response to a lack of food resulting in a desire to eat.
 Together, appetite and hunger remind us to supply our body with the energy it needs to survive.
 But, when these signals are reduced, we can be left feeling fatigued, weak and unable to complete our day-to-day activities.

 Reduced appetite can be caused by a range of factors including but not limited to:

 Engaging in disordered eating or under-eating

 Medical conditions or treatment